Sex Crimes Defense Lawyer Serving Addison

 Types of Sex Charges We Handle

 Most sex crimes in Texas fall under Chapter 21 and Chapter 22 of the Texas Penal Code.
-At Rosenthal Kalabus & Therrian, our experienced criminal defense attorneys can help you face prosecution for any sex offense.
+At Rosenthal Kalabus & Therrian, our experienced sex crimes attorneys in Addison represent clients facing a wide range of sex crime charges and other criminal charges.
+Our sex crimes lawyer in Addison has experience handling complex criminal cases and can help you face prosecution for any sex offense.
 Our legal team has a proven track record of success resolving charges for offenses such as the following.

 Sexual Assault

-Texas law defines sexual assault as intentionally or knowingly penetrating a person’s anus or sexual organ without their consent, penetrating another person’s mouth with a sexual organ without that person’s consent, non-consensually causing another person’s sexual organs to penetrate or contact someone, penetrating a child’s anus, sexual organ, or mouth, or causing a child’s sexual organ or anus to penetrate or contact another person’s sexual organ, anus, or mouth.
+Texas law defines sexual assault as intentionally or knowingly penetrating a person’s anus or sexual organ without their consent, or when the act involves the use or threat of force, penetrating another person’s mouth with a sexual organ without that person’s consent, non-consensually causing another person’s sexual organs to penetrate or contact someone, penetrating a child’s anus, sexual organ, or mouth, or causing a child’s sexual organ or anus to penetrate or contact another person’s sexual organ, anus, or mouth.

 Indecent Assault